pirate/macOS-global-autocomplete/README.md

 The idea was to have a small, global popup in your menubar or as a transparent dropdown, where autocomplete suggestions are provided based on **all words ever typed on the computer**.

-Unfoturnately this just has too many downsides.
+Unfortunately this just has too many downsides.
 You're essentially continually keylogging yourself for minor convenience, and it has the potential to reveal passwords or embarrassing information in your typing history to anyone who can see your screen.

 However, if you don't type anything embarrasing and have eschewed typing passwords in favor of a password manager, hack away, the code is free for all to use.

+*See the alternatives section at the bottom for some other potential approaches.*

 ## Install